itversity/databricks-certification-spark/README.md

 Here are the steps to start the environment.
 * Run `docker-compose up -d --build itvspark3`.
-* It will set up single node Hadoop, Hive and Spark Environment along with metastore for hive.
+* It will set up single node Stand Alone Spark Cluster.
 * You can run `docker-compose logs -f itvspark3` to review the progress.
 It will take some time to complete the setup process.
 * You can stop the environment using `docker-compose stop` command.